Small Water System

 Course Time Limit: 3 months

-Upon completion of this course, operators should understand the components of a water supply system from source to customer, understand the purpose for disinfection and the applicable regulations, the factors influencing disinfection effectiveness, the physical and chemical means of disinfection and the critical factors affecting each.
-Operators should also be able to disinfect wells, pumps, mains, and tanks, to operate various types of chlorination equipment, to determine and set chlorination rates, to measure chlorine residual, to handle chlorine and chlorine equipment safely, and to solve disinfection math problems.
+This course teaches operators about the components of a water supply system from source to customer; the purpose of disinfection and its applicable regulations; factors influencing disinfection effectiveness; and the physical and chemical means of disinfection and critical factors affecting each.
+Operators also learn about disinfecting wells, pumps, mains, and tanks; operating different types of chlorination equipment; safely handling chlorine; calculating and setting chlorination dosing rates; measuring chlorine residual; and solving disinfection math problems.

 1.8 CEUs (18 contact hours)